library(igraph)

 For actor \(i\), the holding time \(T_i\) has the following probability density function: \[ f_{T_i}(t) = \lambda_i e^{-\lambda_i t}, \quad \lambda_i > 0, \quad t > 0 \] Here, \(\lambda_i\) is the rate parameter, determining how frequently actor \(i\) receives opportunities to change their ties.
 The choice of \(\lambda_i\) defines how the actor selection process unfolds:

-Once an actor has been selected and the waiting time (holding time) has elapsed, the next question becomes: what change (if any) will this actor make to the network?
-This is where the jump chain which governs what change occurs once an actor is selected.
-At each micro-step, actor \(i\) evaluates a set of feasible alternatives \(\{x^{(1)}, x^{(2)}, \dots, x^{(J)}\}\), each differing from the current network \(x\) by a change in one of \(i\)’s outgoing ties; either forming, dissolving, or maintaining a tie.
+Once an actor has been selected and the holding time has elapsed, the next question becomes: what change (if any) will this actor make to the network?
+This is governed by the jump chain, which determines the next network state.

-Here, \(F_{ij}\) represents the deterministic component of the utility function typically defined through an evaluation function that incorporates structural effects like reciprocity, transitivity, or covariate similarity.
-The \(\varepsilon_{ij}\) term introduces randomness via a Gumbel-distributed disturbance, reflecting unobserved preferences or decision noise.
+Here, \(F_{ia}\) represents the deterministic component of the utility function, typically defined through an objective function that incorporates structural effects such as reciprocity, transitivity, or covariate similarity.
+The \(\varepsilon_{ia}\) term introduces randomness via a Gumbel-distributed disturbance, reflecting unobserved preferences or decision noise.

-This setup defines a random utility model, where actor \(i\) selects among alternatives probabilistically rather than deterministically.
-Under the Gumbel assumption, the choice probabilities follow the familiar multinomial logit:
+This setup defines a random utility model, where actor \(i\) selects among alternatives probabilistically.
+Under the Gumbel assumption, the choice probabilities follow a multinomial logit form:

-These probabilities form a jump matrix \(P = (p_{ij})\), describing the likelihood of transitioning from one network state to another.
-Because only one actor can change one tie at each micro-step, the number of feasible transitions is small, and the matrix is extremely sparse; a feature that makes SAOMs computationally tractable even for large networks.
+These probabilities define the jump chain, describing the likelihood of moving from the current network state \(Y(t)\) to a new state \(Y^{(a)}\).
+Because only one actor changes at most one tie at each micro-step, the set of feasible transitions is small, making the process computationally tractable.

 - \(\theta_k\) is the parameter associated with that effect.

-In summary, the jump chain models which network configuration the process will move to, conditional on actor selection.
+In summary, the jump chain determines which network configuration the process moves to, conditional on actor selection.
 Combined with the holding time, which governs when actors are selected, it defines the dynamics of the SAOM as a continuous-time Markov process.
-Actor decisions are sequential, stochastic, and based only on the current network, thus preserving the Markov property and allowing for rich but tractable modeling of network evolution.

 - Endogenous effects: derived from the structure of the network itself.